 Buying a New PWC

 Buying a new personal watercraft can be a great choice if you want the latest features, technology, and performance and the ability to customize it to your exact specifications.
 It can also help you save money on insurance, registration, and dealer fees, and it will be more reliable and durable than a used one.
 However, it is often more expensive than a used one, with the average price of any new Jet Ski or others around $10,000 to $18,000, while luxury models can come in higher than that.

 Plus, they may require more maintenance, fuel, and oil.
 It may also require additional training or certification in order to operate safely, as well as additional safety equipment in order to be operated legally.

 Buying used personal watercraft can be a great way to save money on recreational vehicles.
 Used personal watercraft are typically much less expensive than new ones, and many are well-maintained and in good condition.

-But one should be aware of the potential risks of purchasing a pre-owned PWC.
+However, one should be aware of the potential risks of purchasing a pre-owned PWC.
 Without a full inspection, you may not know the true condition of the watercraft, and you could end up with a boat that needs costly repairs.
-Used personal watercraft may not have the same safety features as newer models and may be more prone to malfunctioning or breaking down.
+Check if it has all of its drain plugs, the status of the oil filter, the right security key and lanyard, the condition of the seats, engine, everything.
+Used personal watercraft may not have the same safety features, and they will not be as efficient in fuel consumption as newer models and may be more prone to malfunctioning or breaking down.

 Boat buyers looking for a PWC would be smart to buy in the off-season, meaning fall to early spring.
 The previous owners will likely want to sell after using them in the summer months, while boat dealers will want to offload last year’s inventory.